1939 Salvadoran presidential election: Election campaign

 Ahead of the 1939 election, Martínez decided to be elected by the legislature in an indirect election instead of through a popular vote like in 1935.
 According to historian Erik Ching, Martínez chose to do this as he was "aware of growing opposition to his political monopoly".
 In order to be re-elected, however, Martínez had to amend the 1886 constitution as it prohibited re-election.

 In July 1938, open cabildos were held across El Salvador where citizens would meet at town halls and approve proposed constitutional changes.
-The National Pro Patria Party (PNPP), Martínez's political party, organized the meetings and reported that the citizenry was in unanimous support of the proposed changes despite no voting actually taking place.
+The National Pro Patria Party ("National Party of the Fatherland", PNPP), the only legal political party in El Salvador, organized the meetings and reported that the citizenry was in unanimous support of the proposed changes despite no voting actually taking place.

-While the PNPP reported that Salvadoran citizens overwhelmingly supported the constitutional reforms, there were political leaders that opposed Martínez's re-election.
-Among them included Sub-Secretary of Public Works Manuel López Harrison, Sub-Secretary of Government Hermógenes Alvarado, Sub-Secretary of Public Instruction David Rosales, and Sub-Secretary of War Colonel Ascencio Menéndez.
+The PNPP reported that Salvadoran citizens overwhelmingly supported the constitutional reforms and that there were "popular" rallies and parades leading up to the election.
+Meanwhile, some political leaders opposed Martínez's re-election.
+Among them were Sub-Secretary of Public Works Manuel López Harrison, Sub-Secretary of Government Hermógenes Alvarado, Sub-Secretary of Public Instruction David Rosales, and Sub-Secretary of War Colonel Ascencio Menéndez.
 In October 1938, a so-called "Civilian-Military Association" spread propaganda posters across Santa Ana calling for Martínez's resignation.
 In January 1939, Menéndez led an attempted coup against Martínez's government but it failed.
 The conspirators were exiled to France and Mexico.

 The National Constitutional Assembly approved the new constitution on 20 January 1939.
-Most of the new constitutional was identical to the 1886 constitution.
+Most of the new constitution was identical to the 1886 constitution.
 One of the most notable differences regards article 92 that mandates that the National Constitutional Assembly would elect the next president and that whoever they elect would be exempted from article 94 that banned re-election.
 It also increased the lengths of presidential terms from four to six years.